solus-cold-storage/evopop-icon-theme/README.md

 # EvoPop IconTheme

-A simple icon theme with some google material design inspiration.
+A simple icon theme with some inspiration from Google Material Design.

 This is still a early Work in Progress!